medpar/DC/README.md

-# Fast‑Path (Bypass) Hardware Multiplier for a RISC‑V Core
+# Fast‑Path Hardware Multiplier for a RISC‑V Core

 A redesigned **32‑bit integer multiplier** for the **LaRVa** RISC‑V soft core (RV32 + the *M* extension), written in Verilog and verified on an FPGA flow.